WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 - Keep the EC2 instances as they are now, but connect to them directly from Airflow.
-Rather than managing the 8 total EC2 instances directly, we will instead set up an EC2 Auto Scaling group for each environment, with an initial desired capacity of 0.
-The data refresh DAGs will spin up instances by increasing this desired capacity.
+Rather than managing the 8 total EC2 instances directly, we will instead set up an EC2 launch template for each environment.
+The data refresh DAGs will spin up instances using the appropriate launch template and existing EC2 operators.
 (More details follow later in this document.)
 - Remove the EC2 instances entirely in favor of a new ECS task definition using the `indexer-worker` image, which would remove all API code and contain only the reindexing script.
 Airflow would spin up the appropriate number of ECS